 You can also earn an associate degree in dental assisting at Palomar by completing general education courses, in addition to the dental assistant coursework.

-Dental Assistant Career Outlook in California - 2019
+Dental Assistant Career Information For California - 2023

 How Many Dental Assistants are Currently Employed in CA?